Call us FREE on

 This enables us to find and arrange the best possible short term finance facilities for large loan amounts ranging from £1 million up to £250 million.

-Together Andre and Chris have the sector knowledge and experience to guide you through the process of high-end finance and ensure that you access the best deals on offer to fit your individual circumstances.
+Between them, our team have the sector knowledge and experience to guide you through the process of high-end finance and ensure that you access the best deals on offer to fit your individual circumstances.

 Lenders will want to know about your planned exit for a bridging loan, which could include: